davidtimmons/davidtimmons.github.io/content/articles/Marketing/fox-and-the-firefly-hat-a-case-study-in-brand-management.md

 **Who is right?**

 This fan-brand relationship has become unbalanced, and predictably, ill will has already led to lost revenue.
-[One merchant](http://www.thinkgeek.com/blog/2013/04/nice-hat-jayne.html "Click here to read more about Think Geek's response.") even decided to donate all profit it earns on official Jayne hats in order to appease *Firefly* fans.
+[One merchant][3] even decided to donate all profit it earns on official Jayne hats in order to appease *Firefly* fans.

 Brand management is tricky business.

-### Everyone can win {#everyone-can-win .subhead}
+## Everyone can win

-Today's fan-brand relationship is more participatory than ever before in history. [*Minecraft* fans and Mojang](http://www.tachmorn.com/why-minecraft-should-be-your-model-online-community/ "Click here to read more about 'Minecraft' and Mojang.") are just one example of a fan-brand relationship characterized by balanced participation; the results have benefited everyone.
+Today's fan-brand relationship is more participatory than ever before in history. [*Minecraft* fans and Mojang][4] are just one example of a fan-brand relationship characterized by balanced participation; the results have benefited everyone.

 Ultimately the best, most profitable outcome occurs when fans and the brands they adore both work together, respecting one another,